- Home

 The five ‘blue zone’ regions had several denominators in common, but one of the most striking similarities between these very different groups of people was what they ate.

-Further research shows that in one of the blue zones – Loma Linda in California – 30-year-old residents following a plant-based diet will outlive their meat-eating counterparts by as much as eight years.
+Further research found that in one of the blue zones – Loma Linda in California – 30-year-old residents who followed a plant-based diet were set to outlive their meat-eating counterparts by as much as eight years.

 Whether you’re veggie, vegan, or omnivorous, we know that the best foods to eat for longevity are plants.
-So try to eat plenty of vegetables, fruits, whole grains, and healthy fats, and try to include as many plant sources of protein (e.g. nuts, beans, and pulses) in your diet as you can.
+So try to eat plenty of vegetables, fruits, whole grains, and healthy fats, and include as many plant sources of protein (for example, nuts, beans, and pulses) in your diet as you can.
 According to the blue zones study, fava beans, black beans, soya beans, and lentils are the cornerstone of centenarian diets.

-If you’re looking to eat a healthier diet, why not head on over to the diet and nutrition section of our website?
+For more tips, head on over to the diet and nutrition section of our website.
 Here, you’ll find healthy recipes, information on the vital vitamins our bodies need, and much more.

 2. Try not to overeat

-Another common dietary denominator that’s been found in all blue zones – whether they eat any meat or not – is that residents avoid overeating.
+Another common dietary denominator that’s been found in all blue zones – whether they eat any meat or not – is that overeating is uncommon.

 In the blue zone of Okinawa, people practise Hara hachi bu – which is also known as the 80% rule.
-This rule is part of an ancient Chinese belief system that advocates that people stop eating when they’re only 80% full.
+This rule is part of an ancient Chinese belief system that suggests you should stop eating when you’re 80% full.

-Aside from the blue zone research, there are plenty of other studies that show that avoiding the temptation to overeat can add years – as well as health – to your life.
+Plenty of other studies have also found that avoiding the temptation to overeat can add years to your life.
 Restricting your calories (in a reasonable way) can reduce excess body weight and stomach fat, both of which are linked to premature death.

-Other studies of blue zones around the world highlight the link between low-calorie intake, a longer lifespan, and a lower risk of disease.
+Other studies of blue zones around the world highlight the link between healthy calorie intake, a longer lifespan, and a lower risk of disease.
 This study also found that eating until you’re only 80% full can slow the ageing process.

 For more tips, you might want to check out our article; 9 tips to prevent overeating and encourage portion control.